 Erosion and Dust Activity

-In 2023, instead of having a full conference, the symposium held a focus meeting with different kinds of research projects that helped shed light on environmental toxins.
+In 2023, instead of a full conference, the symposium held a focus meeting with different kinds of research projects that helped shed light on environmental toxins.

-There was a look at “environmentally persistent, free radicals in household dust: longitudinal and seasonal trends.”
+At the event, people looked at “environmentally persistent, free radicals in household dust: longitudinal and seasonal trends.”
 Another component addressed “changes in soil microbiome and … environmentally persistent free radicals from a hazardous waste thermal treatment site.”

 Scientists also talked about “inhalation of particulate matter and endothelial function” (related to the endothelium, an organ that lines all of your blood vessels and lymphatic vessels) and “impact of pollution on disease risk during a pandemic.”